Create a Killer Resume and Cover Letter

 4. Don’t use Graphics or Color

-Flashy graphics, highlighted phrases, sentences, or clip art are all not appropriate for your resume.
-These things distract from the message of your resume (which is that you’re professional and competent) and suggest that you’re trying to distract the reader away from some other part of it.
-If you want to specifically emphasize a few accomplishments or skills it’s acceptable to use italics or bolding very sparingly.
+Flashy graphics, highlighted phrases, sentences, or clip art are inappropriate for your resume.
+These things distract from the message of your resume (which is that you’re professional and competent) and suggest that you’re trying to distract the reader from some other part of it.
+If you want to emphasize a few accomplishments or skills specifically it’s acceptable to use italics or bolding very sparingly.

 Secrets from a Recruiter: How to Find a Job, Write a Resume, Land the Interview, and Get Hired